anoojpatel/metaxu/README.md

 via tapping is the separator and the very essence of what connects them.
 Weil's philosophy
 (theopicy really) is that through these links we experience the world and bring ourselves
 to capital T "Truth."
 Given this is a compiler that I want to bootstrap,  I found "metaxu" to be
 fitting.
-I hope what what we create can live up to the mantle.
+I hope what we create can live up to the mantle.